pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 1. Docs assume people are familiar with spiff syntax, tile authors who are not as familiar with cloud foundry may be confused.
 1. The note about .erb syntax is no longer valid, remove it.

+## Product Package - Product Templates

+1. The code snippet next to #[8] which is currently: `- reference: redis.password` should be: `- reference: .redis.password`